-Filing Annual Wage and Tax Reports for Tax Year 2018
+Filing Annual Wage and Reports for 2019 Taxes

 One of your duties as an employer is to provide reports to employees and independent contractors showing their income from the tax year.
-The report for employees is created on Form W-2 and the one for contract workers is on Form 1099-MISC.
+The report for employees is created on Form W-2 and the one for non-employees is on Form 1099-MISC.

 You must prepare and file Form 1099-MISC for independent contractors and businesses you pay.